cielecki/day-composer/library/Docs/Validation Tools.md

 - **File Structure**: Ensures the file has proper frontmatter and the required `ln-mode` tag
 - **YAML Parsing**: Validates that frontmatter YAML is properly formatted
 - **Required Fields**: Checks for essential mode configuration
-- **Field Validation**: Validates specific fields like model names, voice settings, token limits
+- **Field Validation**: Validates specific fields like model names, voice settings, token limits, and icon names
+- **Icon Validation**: Ensures icons are valid Lucide icons available in Obsidian
 - **Link Expansion**: Tests if links in the system prompt expand correctly
 - **System Prompt**: Ensures the system prompt content is present and valid